dwipddalal/joint-gym/README.md

 ### Objective in reinforcement learning
 In RL the objective is to find an approximate function that can map input state and action pair with expected value.

+To create a reinforcement learning-based model for solving the inverse kinematics problem of a 2-r robotic arm, we can use a deep reinforcement learning algorithm such as deep Q-learning.

+### steps to make RL model for this case:

+Define the state space: The state space is the set of all possible states that the robot arm can be in.
+In this case, the state space can consist of the initial and final positions of the end-effector, as well as the angles of the two joints.

+Define the action space: The action space is the set of all possible actions that the robot can take.
+In this case, the action space can consist of the change in angle for each of the two joints.

+Define the reward function: The reward function is used to evaluate the goodness of a particular action taken in a given state.
+In this case, we can define the reward as the negative Euclidean distance between the current position of the end-effector and the target position.

+Train the model: We can use deep Q-learning to train the model by iteratively updating the Q-values for each state-action pair.
+The Q-value represents the expected future reward for taking a particular action in a given state.

+Test the model: Once the model is trained, we can test it by inputting a new initial and final position for the end-effector and having the model output the optimal angles for the two joints to reach the final position.

 ## Documentation Sytle

 We have used PEP 8 format style.